Salomé

 The objective of this article is therefore not to explain to you “the definitive truth about SEO in 2026”.
 Nobody has it, and those who claim to have it are probably simplifying a topic that isn't.

-The idea is rather to take stock: what we observe, what we test, what we don't yet know, and how to continue to move forward without getting lost.
+The idea is rather to take stock of everything that has changed in recent months: what we observe, what we test, what we don't know yet, and how to continue to move forward without getting lost.

 SEO, AEO, GEO: we're putting things back together